Aiven-Open/sql-cli-for-apache-flink-docker/README.md

-# Apache Flink pure SQL Cli Image
+# SQL CLI for Apache Flink on Docker®

-This docker-compose provides a Flink SQL CLI image updated to the 1.13.2 version.
+This docker-compose provides an Apache Flink® SQL CLI image updated to the 1.13.2 version.
 It's inspired by [this](https://github.com/wuchong/flink-sql-demo/tree/v1.11-EN/sql-client).

 It makes use of the `flink:1.13.2-scala_2.12` images and of the `ftisiot/flink-sql-client:1.13.2` which is based on the same `flink:1.13.2-scala_2.12` image.